icubam/icubam/doc/docker.md

 - If configuration files are updated, it is recommended to delete the existing containers et restart them to properly reload the configuration files.
 - Check the files being mounted do exists (if they do not exist, a folder with this name is automatically created by compose).
 - If changes done to configuration files are not visible/performed, check that the proper yml file is used in compose
+- If you find the error `ERROR: Cannot locate specified Dockerfile: ./docker/Dockerfile` you need to either: set the compose context to the root folder `ICUBAM_COMPOSE_CONTEXT=..`, or add the `--project-directory .` flag to the docker-compose commands